haraka/haraka-plugin-limit/README.md

 Delay is the number of seconds to wait before retrying this message.
 Outbound concurrency is checked on every attempt to deliver.

+## CAUTION

+Applying strict connection and rate limits is an effective way to reduce spam delivery.
+It's also an effective way to inflict a stampeding herd on your mail server.
+When spam/malware is delivered by MTAs that have queue retries, if you disconnect early (which the rate limits do) with a 400 series code (a sane default), the remote is likely to try again.
+And again.
+And again.
+And again.
+This can cause an obscene rise in the number of connections your mail server handles.
+Plan a strategy for handling that.

+## Strategies

+- Don't enforce limits early.
+I use karma and wait until DATA before disconnecting.
+By then, the score of the connection is determinate and I can return a 500 series code telling the remote not to try again.
+- enforce rate limits with your firewall instead

 ### TODO

 Code coverage for plugins doesn't work because we run plugins under